 Flexible hoses used to fill drinking water tanks, vending machines, washing machines and dishwashers can give rise to a variety of tastes and odours such as rubbery, plastic, metallic, dry, musty, TCP or reminiscent of swimming pools.

 |The time of day||The level of chlorine in the water reaching you may be more noticeable at times of peak demand.
 These peaks in demand tend to occur in the morning and early evening.|

 If your water has an unpleasant taste or odour it may be a good idea to check with a neighbour to see if they are experiencing the same taste and odour issues.
 If they are not then the problem is unlikely to be with the water supplied for the IWNL network.

 The following sections describe the common causes of taints and odours that affect drinking water supplies.
-If you have any further concerns about the taste and/or odour of your water please contact us on 02920 028 711 or or email us at email@example.com.
+If you have any further concerns about the taste and/or odour of your water please call us on 02920 028 711 or fill in our contact form.